soto-project/soto-cognito-authentication-kit/README.md

 The access token is used just to indicate a user has been granted access.
 It contains verification information, the username and a subject uuid which can be used to identify the user if you don't want to use the username.
 The token is valid for 60 minutes.
 The idToken contains claims about the identity of the user.
 It should contain all the attributes attached to the user.
 Again this token is only valid for 60 minutes.

 ## Refreshing id and access tokens
 To avoid having to ask the user for their username and password every 60 minutes a refresh token is also provided.
 You can use this to generate new id and access tokens whenever they have expired or are about to expire.
 The refresh token is valid for 30 days.
 Although you can edit the length of this in the Cognito console.
-If you provided a device key when generating the refresh token you will also need to provide it when refreshing the id and access tokens.
 ```
 let response = Authentication.authenticate(
     username: username,
     refreshToken: refreshToken,
-    deviceKey: deviceKey,
     on: req)
     .then { response in
         let accessToken = response.authenticated?.accessToken